momentohq/public-dev-docs/docs/develop/datatypes.md

 Collection data types are a grouping of related data into a single item.
 They are stored as byte array values and each has their own set of API calls in Momento SDKs.
 For example, DictionaryFetch, ListFetch, and SetFetch.

 #### List collections
-A list is a collection of ordered values sorted in the sequence the app inserts each element.
+A list is a collection of ordered values sorted in the sequence the each element was inserted.

 ```javascript
 "Hoover’s Sour Cream Cookies" = [